Diegovsky/libyaml-zig/README.md

-# libyaml-zig
+# zyaml
-Experimental yaml parsing using libyaml
+Experimental yaml parsing using libyaml for the Zig :zap: Programming Language.